This page was last updated on 07 May, 2021.

 Detailed Travel Advisory

-1. Passengers entering or transiting through Kenya must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 96 hours before arrival.
-The certificate must be in English.
+4. Passengers entering or transiting through Kenya must have a negative COVID-19 PCR test taken at most 96 hours before arrival.
+The test result must be in English.

-3. Passengers are subject to medical screening and quarantine.
-A list of quarantine exemptions can be found at https://www.kcaa.or.ke/quarantine-exempted-states .
+6. Passengers could be subject to quarantine.
+A list of quarantine exemptions can be found at https://www.kcaa.or.ke/quarantine-exempted-states.

 Detailed Tourist Information